 7 – Bonanza:

 Bonanza enters our sites similar Etsy lineup with the tagline ‘everything but the ordinary.’
 So you can expect things like antiques, purses, memorabilia, clothing, jewelry and collectibles that radiate with a certain kind of uniqueness.
-The developer of the website has created an online marketplace which focuses on products that people are passionate about.
-You can visit the virtual online store called Bonanzas, browse through hand-picked items and even negotiate in real time.
-There are also accessories, collectables and clothing items for ladies and gents along with gift ideas for just about any occasion.
+The developer of the website has created an online marketplace that focuses on products that people are passionate about.
+You can visit the virtual online store called Bonanzas, browse through hand-picked items and even negotiate in real-time.
+There are also accessories, collectibles and clothing items for ladies and gents along with gift ideas for just about any occasion.

 8 – ShopHandmade:

 Handmade items are personal, unique and special.
 And that’s precisely what you’ll get when you access ShopHandmade through your PC or notebook.
 Do you have a knack for making holiday ornaments or snazzy jewelry pieces?
 Well, you’ll surely find a bunch of buyers who might just shout out ‘shut up and take my money’ when they see your crafty creations.
 And if you want to purchase a bundle of interesting handmade handicrafts for presenting them to that special someone, well you’ll be able to find a whole picnic basket of goodies that will surely suit your every need.